-To obtain Colorado real estate disclosure forms, other form documents (including sales contracts) and additional information, see the Colorado Department of Regulatory Agencies Division of Real Estate’s Contracts and Forms page.
-Also be sure to consult with an attorney if you have questions related to your disclosure requirements and other legal aspects of your home sale.
+To obtain Colorado real estate disclosure forms, other form documents (including sales contracts) and additional information, see the Colorado Department of Regulatory Agencies Division of Real Estate's Contracts and Forms page.
+Also be sure to consult with a local real estate attorney if you have questions related to your disclosure requirements and other legal aspects of your home sale.